Matri-Design-LLC/matritools/docs/example1.rst

     import pandas as pd
     from matritools import nodefile as nf, utils as mu

-Next, we can create some data, load it into a pandas DataFrame, and establish a node file.
+Next, we can create some data, load it into a :variable:`pandas DataFrame` and establish a :variable:`NodeFile`.

 Create Data::